segmentio/segment-docs/src/connections/sources/catalog/libraries/server/csharp/index.md

 title: Analytics for CSharp (C#)
 strat: csharp
 id:
+redirect_from:
+   - '/connections/sources/catalog/libraries/mobile/unity'
 ---

 With Analytics-CSharp, you can add Segment analytics to your C# based app which includes Unity, Xamarin, .NET.
 Analytics-CSharp helps you measure your users, product, and business.
 It unlocks insights into your app's funnel, core business metrics, and whether you have product-market fit.
+The Analytics-CSharp library is open-source [on GitHub](https://github.com/segmentio/analytics-csharp){:target="_blank"}.

 > info ""
 > This library is currently in beta and is governed by Segment’s [First Access and Beta terms](https://www.twilio.com/legal/tos){:target="_blank"}.